MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

 ## Bake textures

 If there are more than ten materials on the 3D model, combining them into a single material can increase performance.
 You can do this by "baking" material colors into a single image map.
 This is optional, but it's a good idea if you find that you experience performance issues when viewing your 3D model.
-The goal is to have one object with the colors of the original 3D model, and another that represents the combined 3D models to bake to.
+The goal is to have one object with the colors of the original 3D model, and another that represents the combined 3D objects to bake to.

   > [!NOTE]
   > * This process only works if the materials haven't yet been converted to **Physical Material**.
   > * Baking, UVs, and texture maps are complex.
-The goal of this tutorial isn't to make you an expert in texture baking, but to help you get through the process so that you can use your 3D models with Dynamics 365 Guides and Power Apps.
+The goal of this tutorial isn't to make you an expert in texture baking, but to help you get through the process so that you can use your 3D objects with Dynamics 365 Guides and Power Apps.
 For this reason, this tutorial doesn't go into a lot of detail about texture baking.

 ### Prepare the 3D model